Arevor/thebeerstore-prices/readme.md

 ```BASH
 for f in html_src/*; do echo "File: ${f}"; python TBR.py ${f} 2>/dev/null; echo  ""; done
 ```
-* write SQL to get what you what from the DB
+* write your own SQL to get what you want from the DB

 # Dependencies